freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/animate-elements-continually-using-an-infinite-animation-count.md

 `animation-iteration-count: 3;`

-In this case the animation will stop after running 3 times, but it's possible to make the animation run continuously by setting that value to infinite.
+In this case the animation will stop after running 3 times, but it's possible to make the animation run continuously by setting that value to `infinite`.

 # --instructions--